 The team used Choropleth maps to identify outlier zip codes for pediatric traumatic injuries in the two cities.
 The 2010 census zip code demographics were used for comparison.

 There were 5,380 children treated for traumatic injuries during the study period, totaling $201 million in hospital charges.

-Of the 58 fatal injuries, about half (26) were related to non-accidental trauma, which was the most common mechanism of fatal injury.
-Motor vehicle accidents accounted for most of the unintentional deaths, at 28 percent.
+Of the 58 fatal injuries, 26 were related to non-accidental trauma, which was the most common mechanism of fatal injury.
+Motor vehicle accidents accounted for most of the unintentional deaths, at 28%.

 More than half of the children identified in the study lived in Aurora and Denver.
 The majority of the children were Caucasian males with minor injuries.

 Choropleth maps identified zip codes in the metro Denver area with higher frequencies of pediatric traumatic injuries.
 For each injury mechanism, there were outlier zip codes with higher injury proportions.
 Total charges for treatments were mapped for all pediatric injuries in each zip code.

 Four out of 53 zip codes accounted for 27% of all charges in the immediate metro area, while two zip codes averaged more than $1 million in charges each year for pediatric injury treatment.

 The team used multivariate linear regression analysis to predict pediatric injuries by zip code plus demographic data from the US census bureau.

 Higher rates of pediatric trauma injuries were found in zip codes with larger Hispanic populations, fewer owner-occupied homes, more married couples with children and higher populations.

 Zip codes with larger populations had higher rates of burn injuries, auto- pedestrian injuries and sports-related injuries.